benjithedalilama/alice-frontend/final/final.md

 </span>

 ### Redux
-React pairs well with Redux, a design pattern and library, enforcing a central source of truth for the application, simplifying the process of state management.
+By enforcing a central source of truth and standardizing the direction of data flowing through the application, Redux, a design pattern and library, simplifies the process of state management.
 State is handled with the Redux store, instead of in the specific components.
 The store provides a centralized state for the application that can only be updated by dispatching actions, which are then processed by reducers, functions which return a newly minted state, often based on which action they received.

-My component design pattern helps with state management because each component has the ability to dispatch actions which are processed by the root reducer and ultimately return a new application state.
+Advantageously, React pairs well with Redux.
+React's component-based design pattern helps with state management because each component has the ability to dispatch actions which are processed by the root reducer and ultimately return a new application state.
 This means that I can manage the view dynamically across my entire application by dispatching actions within components, further separating concerns related to state management.

+Actions are dispatched using Javascript in the React components themselves.
+The actions are received by reducers, explained later, which decide how to modify the store (the Redux centralized application state).
 For example, the `HubListView` loads in the hubs by dispatching an action that loads in the hubs by hitting an API endpoint.
 Figure three below shows this pattern in action.

 ```javascript
 export class HubListView extends Component {